sekaijin/jmx-annotation/README.md

 This library allow to describe Mbean using annotation.

-@Description describe a MBean, Opération, Parameter
+@Description describe a MBean, Operation, Parameter

-@Impact define the impact of an opération
+@Impact define the impact of an operation

 @Name define the name of an parameter